How Different is Test Case Prioritization for Open and Closed Source Projects?: Methods

 \textbf{C1}: The C1 algorithm was introduced by Zhu et al. in 2018.
 They consider the past test co-failure distributions in test case prioritization~\cite{zhu2018test}.
 Making two test cases as a pair of tests, the co-failure score is calculated by:

 where variables in this equation are defined as: \bi \item $t$: Test cases that are not executed. \item $t_{finished}$: Test case that executed just now. \item $Score(t)$: Score of test case $t$ in current test run. \item $prevScore(t)$: Score of test case $t$ in previous test run. \ei A higher score in this approach means highly correlated with the executed test cases.
-For example, in \tbl{C1Example}, by given $T_1$ failed, scores of the rest test cases are updated to $\{0.5, 0, -0.5\}$.
-Since $T_2$ has the highest score, $T_2$ is highly correlated with $T_1$.
-Therefore, $T_2$ will be executed next.
-After $T_2$ failed, $T_3$ and $T_4$ have score $\{-0.17, -0.67\}$.
-Because $T_3$ has higher score than $T_4$, the final rank will be $\{T_1, T_2, T_3, T_4\}$.
-However, C1 is a very complex algorithm.
-In some large projects, C1 takes a very long time (over 72 hours) to prioritize test cases.
-Therefore, in these large projects, we say C1 performs worse than other algorithms no matter how high APFD it can reach.